F1 Cybersecurity

 The Science and Math of Racing

-Every move in an F1 race is calculated.
-And every millisecond is vital to the overall outcome.
+Racing teams calculate every move in an F1 race, and every millisecond shapes the overall outcome.
 In Formula 1 racing, performance is everything.
 And to outperform competitors, innovation is a necessity; materials, aerodynamic design, and even the driver’s clothing are a few of the areas in which there are constant improvements.
 Even during the race, engineers are looking for ways to improve the car’s performance while keeping a watchful eye on F1 cybersecurity.

 How Do They Do It?
 Data.

-Each vehicle in an F1 race is equipped with around 150-300 sensors for data collection purposes.
-In a single Grand Prix weekend, each car produces roughly 300MB of data (Car Computer Security).
+Each F1 car carries around 150–300 sensors to collect data.
+During a single Grand Prix weekend, a car generates roughly 300MB of performance records.
 The data is analyzed in real-time to ensure that the car performs at its optimum performance level.
-The data transmitted by the sensors to the engineering team can show things invisible to the human eye that might impact performance.
-As such, real-time decisions are made to improve a car’s performance, and the team’s overall outcome of the race.
-But the data collection is not limited to just the race itself.
-5-10TB of data is produced each week at the factory.
-Most of it is being analyzed and used for innovation purposes.
+The data transmitted by the sensors to the engineering staff can show things invisible to the human eye that might impact performance.
+As such, engineers make real-time decisions to improve a car’s performance and the overall race outcome.
+But the data collection extends beyond the race itself.
+Each week, the factory produces 5–10TB of data, and engineers analyze most of it to drive innovation.
 With an F1 racing team generating so much data – and such data being one of its greatest assets – F1 security becomes crucial, as the team is a valuable target for various hardware attacks.

 Primarily, there is the threat of espionage in the form of data theft.
-F1 racing is known to be a highly competitive sport, and not always in a good way (Insider Threats).
-The sport is often the subject of team rivalry, internally and externally.
+F1 racing is known to be a highly competitive sport, and not always in a good way.
+The sport is often the subject of intense rivalry.
 It is the latter that can be a significant threat when it comes to data security and espionage.
-With such a vast amount of data collected for innovation and performance improvement purposes, a rival team might seek to steal such data or intellectual property for its own performance improvements, as was the supposed intention behind the Spygate controversy.
+With such a vast amount of data collected for innovation and performance improvement purposes, a rival competitor might seek to steal such data or intellectual property for its own performance improvements, as was the supposed intention behind the Spygate controversy.

-In other cases, an adversary might seek to disrupt the team, whether that be disruption to production, to data analysis, or even the car itself.
+In other cases, an adversary might seek to disrupt the operation, whether that be disruption to production, to data analysis, or even the car itself.
 Attacks such as DDoS and ransomware can halt productivity at the factory by rendering systems and their data temporarily inaccessible.
 This is especially harmful when it comes to real-time data analysis since every second counts.
 In 2014, a trojan virus impacted the Marussia F1 team, resulting in a loss of an entire day’s worth of testing.
-A substantial amount of data that was not gathered and analyzed.
 In a more chilling scenario, a hacker could alter the data used to re-engineer vehicles in order to harm the car’s performance (Car Computer Security).

-When it comes to financially motivated cybercriminals, data is a prime target.
-Stolen data can be sold on the dark web for profit – and data and intellectual property belonging to an F1 team increase the monetary reward by a significant amount, making the team an appealing target.
-Simple business information such as personal records and financial statements belonging to an F1 team can be enough for a bad actor to reap significant monetary benefits.
+When it comes to financially motivated cybercriminals, sensitive records become a prime target.
+Cybercriminals sell stolen information on the dark web for profit, and data and intellectual property from an F1 organization raise the monetary reward significantly, making the team an appealing target.
+Simple business information such as personal records and financial statements belonging to a racing constructor can be enough for a bad actor to reap significant monetary benefits.
 Furthermore, the large budget of F1 teams makes them an attractive target for a ransomware attack.
 And the critical role that data plays in F1 racing increases the chances that the victim team will pay the ransom, underscoring the importance of robust F1 cybersecurity measures.

 Big Name, Big Target

-The names in F1 racing are known worldwide, whether that be the drivers themselves or the teams and constructors.
-An attack on any F1 team would generate significant attention.
+F1 racing names are recognized worldwide, from the drivers to the teams and constructors.
+Any attack on an F1 organization would attract significant attention.
 Such recognition can be a motivating factor for some bad actors.
 In some instances, the attacker wants glory and fame for themselves.
 In others, the perpetrator might seek attention for a more specific reason.
 A successful cyberattack can highlight the security flaws of the victim team, harming its reputation.

 Earlier this year, the Williams F1 team abandoned the launch of its new FW43B F1 car following a hack on the augmented reality app that would reveal the vehicle.
 Since many teams’ constructors also produce commercial vehicles, an attack can harm sales.
 Alternatively, a malicious actor might want to bring attention to a specific cause or movement, particularly one against an F1 team.
 For example, an environmentalist might target an F1 team to raise awareness of the environmental impacts of racing.
 In other instances, attacking an F1 team can simply be a strategic move by a hacktivist to bring attention to a completely unrelated issue.
 Whatever the reason, an attacker can be sure that targeting an F1 team will generate press coverage and public discourse, emphasizing the need for robust F1 cybersecurity measures to mitigate and manage these risks.

 Attackers are more frequently turning to hardware tools to conduct their malicious activity.
-These Rogue Devices are extremely threatening due to their covert nature.
+These rogue devices are extremely threatening due to their covert nature.
 Network Implants sit on the Physical Layer, which is not covered by any existing security software solutions.
 This allows the device to go undetected.
-Spoofed Peripherals, on the other hand, impersonate legitimate HIDs and are therefore not detected as malicious.
+Spoofed peripherals, on the other hand, impersonate legitimate HIDs and are therefore not detected as malicious.
 Depending on the device’s capabilities, an attacker can conduct a range of attacks.
-This includes data theft, network packet sniffing, man in the middle attacks, and more.
+This includes data theft, network packet sniffing, man in the middle attacks (MiTM), and more.

-Formula 1 teams are an attractive target for a hardware-based attacker due to the vast amount of data that each team generates, as well as its global network.
-Furthermore, the use of data to improve performance means that many departments within the team need to communicate with one another and, hence, have access to the data.
+Formula 1 constructors are an attractive target for a hardware-based attacker.
+Each team generates vast amounts of data and operates a global network.
+The constant use of data to improve performance requires departments to communicate and share access.
 This expands the attack surface as there are more entry points for the attacker.
 Device visibility is imperative for an F1 team to reduce the chances of a successful hardware attack.

 April 5th, 2021